Zack-ai-data/etl-data-pipeline/DETAILED_STEPS.md

 Comprehensive Technical Walkthrough — SQL & Python ETL Pipeline

-This document provides the full technical steps used to transform the raw transactional dataset (`sql_test-raw`) into the final pivot table (`sql_test-expected`).
+This document provides the full technical steps used to transform the raw transactional dataset (`sql_test_raw`) into the final pivot output (`sql_test-expected`).
-It complements the main `README.md` by offering deeper technical clarity for engineers, reviewers, and anyone reproducing the ETL pipeline.
+It complements the main `README.md` by providing detailed, reproducible steps for engineers and reviewers.

 ---